Abortion pill case moves to appeals court, on track for Supreme Court - The Boston Globe

-NEW ORLEANS (AP) — Legal arguments over women’s access to a drug used in the most common method of abortion move to a federal appeals court in New Orleans on Wednesday, in a case challenging a Food and Drug Administration decision made more than two decades ago.
+NEW ORLEANS (AP) — Appellate judges with a history of supporting abortion restrictions were hearing arguments Wednesday over access to a drug used in the most common method of abortion.

-Three 5th U.S. Circuit Court of Appeals judges with a history of supporting abortion restrictions are set to hear arguments.
-At issue are the FDA’s initial approval of mifepristone in 2000, and FDA actions making the drug more accessible in later years.
-The judges won’t rule immediately.
+Three 5th U.S. Circuit Court of Appeals judges were hearing what was expected to be at least two hours of arguments Wednesday afternoon.
+At issue are the Food and Drug Administration's initial approval of mifepristone in 2000, and FDA actions making the drug more accessible in later years.
+The judges won't rule immediately.

 Advertisement